ambujtewari/rl20/bootcamp/README.md

 Ronen I. Brafman, Moshe Tennenholtz
 [R-MAX - A General Polynomial Time Algorithm for Near-Optimal Reinforcement Learning](http://www.jmlr.org/papers/volume3/brafman02a/brafman02a.pdf)
 JMLR 2002 \
 The authors begins by noting the E<sup>3</sup> does not use optimism in the face of uncertainty principle and explicitly separates exploration from exploitation.
-The OFU principle goes back at least to the <a href="https://doi.org/10.1613/jair.301">1996 survey</a> by Kaelbling, Littman and Moore where it is discussed in Section 2.2 titled "Ad-hoc techniques".
-Also see <a href="http://www.incompleteideas.net/book/first/ebook/node21.html">Section 2.7</a> titled "Optimistic Initial Values" in Sutton and Barto's book.
+The OFU principle goes back at least to the [1996 survey](https://doi.org/10.1613/jair.301) by Kaelbling, Littman and Moore where it is discussed in Section 2.2 titled "Ad-hoc techniques".
+[Section 2.7](http://www.incompleteideas.net/book/first/ebook/node21.html) titled "Optimistic Initial Values" in Sutton and Barto's book.
 This paper suggests that such a separation possibly does not work in adversarial settings and instead rely on implicit exploration driven by the OFU principle: states that have not been visited enough are given the maximum possible reward R<sub>max</sub> (hence the name of the algorithm) in a fictitious MDP.
 Following an optimal policy in the fictitious MDP has an interesting and useful propery in the real MDP: it is always either optimal or it leads to efficient learning.
 Unlike E<sup>3</sup>, R-MAX works in a more general setting than that of MDPs, namely that of two-player fixed-sum stochastic games.
 It guarantees near-optimal (in the "safety" or probabilistic maximin sense with respect to adversary's strategy) return in time polynomial in number of states and actions, in
 <img src="https://latex.codecogs.com/gif.latex?1/\epsilon" title="1/\epsilon" />,
 <img src="https://latex.codecogs.com/gif.latex?1/\delta" title="1/\delta" />,
 and in the mixing time.
 Note that, in repeated games, the mixing time is 1 and the algorithm simplifies considerably since there is no need to learn transition probabilities.